vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

     kubectl config use-context <CLUSTER-NAME>-admin@<CLUSTER-NAME>
     ```
     Where ``<CLUSTER-NAME>`` is the name of workload or standalone cluster where you want to install package.
-1. Delete the standard package repository

-    ```sh
-    tanzu package repository delete -n tanzu-package-repo-global tanzu-standard
-    ```

-    > This is a temporary workaround for a small regression introduced in
-    > tanzu-framework.
-This step will not be required in future releases.

 1. Install the Tanzu Community Edition package repository.